 We purchase components and subassemblies from third-party suppliers, including some of our single-source suppliers, through purchase orders and do not have long-term supply contracts with many of these third-party suppliers.
 Many of our third-party suppliers, therefore, are not obligated to perform services or supply products to us for any specific period, in any specific quantity or at any specific price, except as may be provided in a particular purchase order.
 We do not maintain large volumes of inventory from most of these suppliers.
-For example, our TAV product is sold in some cases with a stationary concentrator produced by another oxygen concentrator manufacturer.
-Due to the COVID-19 pandemic and related PHE and related increased demand for stationary oxygen concentrators, we have limited supply of these stationary oxygen concentrators at this time.
-This has had and will continue to have an impact on TAV sales until supply is stabilized or we receive regulatory clearance or approval to use the TAV with another oxygen concentrator source.
+For example, our batteries are sourced from a single source supplier, and sub-components of the battery are also sourced from single source suppliers.
+While our printed circuit boards are sourced from dual sources, the sub-components of these boards are sourced from single source suppliers.
+We are experiencing limited availability of certain semiconductor chip components for our Inogen One portable oxygen concentrators in both its batteries and printed circuit boards, and we do not have long-term supply contracts that would guarantee our supply during these periods of higher demand and lower availability of these sub-components.
+This has led to orders not being filled in a timely manner and is expected to lead to increased costs for components and limited supply availability.
+Therefore, we were unable to meet full customer demand for our products and expect these supply constraints to continue into the first half of 2022.

 We may also be affected by other supply limitations during the COVID-19 pandemic and related PHE that could impact our ability to fulfill orders.
 If we inaccurately forecast demand or fail to place orders timely enough relative to fluctuating lead time requirements for components or subassemblies, our ability to manufacture and commercialize our products could be delayed and our competitive position and reputation could be harmed.
 In addition, if we fail to effectively manage our relationships with these suppliers or if our suppliers, in the near term or the long term, are not able to supply sufficient quantities of components or subassemblies needed for our products due to the COVID-19 pandemic and related PHE, we may be required to change suppliers which would be time consuming and disruptive and could adversely affect our business, financial condition and results of operations.